 Blueberries were introduced from the US in the 1950s.
 They are New Zealand’s most valuable berry export crop.

-Strawberries are mostly grown for sale to New Zealanders.
-They are usually planted in soil covered with black polythene, which stops weeds and helps warm the soil.
+Strawberries are mostly grown for sale in New Zealand.
+They are usually planted in soil covered with black polythene, which prevents weeds and helps warm the soil.

-Blackcurrants are mainly exported and made into Ribena, a fruit drink.
+Blackcurrants are mainly exported or made into Ribena, a fruit drink.
 Outside of Europe, New Zealand is the world’s largest producer of blackcurrants.

 Boysenberries have large, tasty fruit, which are frozen, canned or made into jams and ice cream.

-Raspberries have been grown in New Zealand since Europeans first arrived.
-They are made into jam, or eaten fresh.
+Raspberries have been grown in New Zealand since early European settlement.
+They are made into jam or eaten fresh.
 Raspberries need a cold winter to fruit.